JoseBrouwer/Broken-Link-Checker/README.md

 # An installation of pip is required to use
 - ## pip comes pre-installed on Windows through the Microsoft Store
 - ## Mac is more involved:
 1. Install Homebrew (optional but recommended): If you don’t have Homebrew (a package manager for macOS), you can install it by running this in the Terminal:
     ```
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```
 2. Install Python (if not already installed):
         - You can install Python 3, which comes with pip, using Homebrew:
         ```
         brew install python
         ```
 3. Verify pip Installation: After installation, check if pip is installed:
     ```
     pip3 --version
     ```
 4. Update pip: If needed, you can update pip to the latest version with:
     ```
     pip3 install --upgrade pip
     ```
 5. **IMPORTANT**: You **MUST** change line 5 of `run.sh` to `pip3 install -r requirements.txt` to make the script work!!!
 - ## Linux
 1. Install Python (if not installed): Most Linux distributions come with Python pre-installed.
 To check, run:
     ```
     python3 --version
     ```
 2. Install pip: You can install pip by running the following commands based on your Linux distribution.
     - Debian/Ubuntu:
         ```
         sudo apt update
         sudo apt install python3-pip
         ```
     - Fedora:
         ```
         sudo dnf install python3-pip
         ```
     - Arch:
         ```
         sudo pacman -S python-pip
         ```
-    3. Verify pip Installation: Once installed, verify the installation with:
+3. Once installed, verify the installation with:
     ```
     pip3 --version
     ```
 4. Update pip: You can update pip with:
     ```
     pip3 install --upgrade pip
     ```